davidino/mcp/src/cloudwatch-metrics-mcp-server/README.md

 * `get_metric_data` - Retrieves metric data from CloudWatch using metric queries with specified time range and period.
 * `get_metric_statistics` - Retrieves statistics for the specified metric, with options for time range, period, and statistics types.
 * `put_metric_data` - Publishes metric data points to Amazon CloudWatch.
+* `get_metric_widget_image` - Gets a snapshot graph of one or more CloudWatch metrics as a bitmap image.

 ### Dashboards
 * `delete_dashboards` - Deletes one or more CloudWatch dashboards.